Camberwell Public Baths: Modern renovation

 The gym underwent refurbishment and was due to reopen as a larger capacity gym in 2016.

 History

+A Camberwell Baths existed in Addington Square next to the Grand Surrey Canal.
+It was one of south London’s first swimming baths, which opened in 1820.
+Another outdoor pool opened a few years later, on the canal bank, behind the houses on the east side of the square0.

 Seven Commissioners were charged in 1887 by the Vestry of Camberwell with the task of establishing three Public Baths and Wash-houses in the Parish of Camberwell, one in each of the parliamentary divisions of North Camberwell, Peckham and Dulwich.
 Dulwich Public Baths had been opened on Saturday 25 June 1891.
-In 1903, Warm Baths would open on Wells Street, closely followed in 1905 by the Old Kent Road Swimming and Warm Baths and Wash-houses, with its own Turkish Baths.
+In 1903, Warm Baths would open on Wells Street, closely followed in 1905 by the Old Kent Road Swimming and Warm Baths and Wash-houses, with its own Victorian-style Turkish baths, the first to be provided by a London borough.